 Urinary and fecal incontinence are pelvic floor disorders.
 They result in involuntary loss of control of a bodily function whether it's the normal voiding reflex for urine or the control of a normal bowel movement.
 These are disabling conditions that are very common especially in older people.
 People don't talk to their doctor about it because they are embarrassed.
 There are two types of urinary incontinence:

 - Stress incontinence - caused by activities (coughing, sneezing, laughing, running, or lifting) that apply pressure to a full bladder.
-Stress incontinence is very common among women. with childbirth and menopause increasing the risk.

 - Urge incontinence - marked by a need to urinate frequently.
 There are many causes of urge incontinence, including medical conditions (benign prostatic hyperplasia, Parkinson's disease, multiple sclerosis, stroke, and spinal cord injuries), surgeries (hysterectomy, radical prostatectomy), and infections.